 Starting a Homelab?
 Top Five Things to Consider

 Looking to start a homelab?
 Homelabs can be as simple as a single raspberry pi or a server rack full of enterprise level servers, usually its something in-between.
-Then What your setup looks like really depends on your goals, use cases, and budget.
+What your setup looks like really depends on your goals, computing needs, and budget.

 1. Determine Goals